edamla/mediterraneanagency/_books/2021-09-01-celaleddin-harizmshah.md

 Great Seljuk Empire, were a vast Turkic state in the 12th century, stretching from the Aral Sea to the Indian Ocean and from the Caucasus to the
 Syr Darya River.
-Genghis Khan, preparing to in- vade Khwarazm by burning and destroying it, was getting ready to invade Khurasan, Iran, Iraq, and Anatolia.
-Left with only a single sword of sover- eignty from his father Sultan Muhammad, the last lion of Khwarazm, Jalal al-Din, reestablished the state and stood before the Mongols like a moun- tain.
+Genghis Khan, preparing to invade Khwarazm by burning and destroying it, was getting ready to invade Khurasan, Iran, Iraq, and Anatolia.
+Left with only a single sword of sovereignty from his father Sultan Muhammad, the last lion of Khwarazm, Jalal al-Din, reestablished the state and stood before the Mongols like a mountain.
 Jalal al-Din, a sultan who was so sacrificial for jihad that he would send his mother, wife, and children to death when necessary, so brave that he would engage in one-on-one combat with